 If you haven't heard of a siesta before, it's what Spanish people have instead of the Cash in the Attic.

-As I lay under a tree, drifting in and out of sleep, my thoughts spun from Romania to Greece, from Austria to Denmark, from clogs to berets to cheap fags.
-I dreamt of taking Iain Duncan-Smith on an inter-rail holiday to show him everything I'd learnt to love about Europe.
+As I lay under a tree, drifting in and out of sleep, my thoughts spun from Romania to Greece, from Austria to Denmark, from clogs to berets to cheap cigarettes.
+I dreamt of taking Iain Duncan-Smith on an inter-rail vacation to show him everything I'd learned to love about Europe.
 Me and Iain cycling around Copenhagen, me and Iain trying on Hublot watches, me and Iain watching Spanglish in an Airbnb in Gdańsk.
 Maybe I could have changed his mind, if he'd just replied to my emails.
-On waking, I realised the nightmare was here, and it was ongoing.
+On waking, I realized the nightmare was here, and it was ongoing.
 Keen not to waste any more time, I rushed to my next and final stop.

-I thought about poor old Jamie, who would now presumably be forced to change his restaurant to Jamie's Full English, but then realised: no. That's not true.
+I thought about poor old Jamie, who would now presumably be forced to change his restaurant to Jamie's Full English, but then realized: no. That's not true.
 We can fight this.
 You can take Britain out of Europe but you can't take the European out of Britain.
 The battle for Europe will continue now in our hearts, and it is up to us to keep our relationship with our friends on the other side of the Channel open.
-As I looked around Jamie's and saw city-boys, students and families all tucking into slightly stingy portions of ravioli and overpriced olives, it was clear: much like the fear that typified the campaign to leave, Europe – in many ways – is an idea.
+As I looked around Jamie's and saw city-boys, students, and families all tucking into slightly stingy portions of ravioli and overpriced olives, it was clear: much like the fear that typified the campaign to leave, Europe—in many ways—is an idea.
 And you can't kill an idea.